Russia says tense ceasefire largely holds in Syria's Aleppo

 It made the statement as efforts to deliver badly needed aid to besieged areas including to Aleppo got cautiously underway amid accusations of truce violations by all sides.

-Lieutenant-General Viktor Poznikhir, a senior Russian Defense Ministry officer, said in comments broadcast by state television that Moscow had sent artillery reconnaissance equipment to Aleppo to monitor and suppress violations.
+Lieutenant-General Viktor Poznikhir, a senior Russian Defence Ministry officer, said in comments broadcast by state television that Moscow had sent artillery reconnaissance equipment to Aleppo to monitor and suppress violations.

 He said Syrian government forces had halted all military action, except in areas where they were fighting Islamic State units and the Nusra Front, now renamed Jabhat Fatah al Sham.